California City Correctional Facility (CAC)

 - Yard photo programs

 - Self-help/volunteer sponsored events (concerts, guest speakers, etc.)

-George Jaime has been warden or acting warden at California City Correctional Facility since April 2018.
-Prior to this assignment, Mr. Jaime was the Chief Deputy Warden at Kern Valley State Prison in Delano, California, a position he held since June 2017.
+LeAnna Lundy has been the acting Warden at California City Correctional Facility (CAC) since December 2021.
+Prior to this assignment, Ms. Lundy accepted the assignment of Chief Deputy Warden at CAC, a position she had held since March 2021.

 Penny Shank began her career with CDCR in 2000 and has been serving as the Chief Executive Officer at California City Correctional Facility since May 2017.
 Prior to that, Penny was the CEO at California State Prison–Los Angeles County for five years, where she also held positions as the Food Administrator I, Correctional Health Services Administrator II, and Chief Support Executive.
 Penny is also a Registered Dietitian.
 She holds a Bachelor’s Degree from the Pennsylvania State University and a Master’s Degree from Bowling Green State University.